 Ultimately Wilderness Skills Institute, through our youth and adult programs is working to build the kind of future that we want to live in.
 A future where the members of the community are truly happy, where they live to a high standard of ethics, where they are a service to the community and good stewards to the land.

-Wilderness Skills Institute's K-12 School has dramatically changed the paradigm in education with a new way of developing and delivering content, and a new way of measuring success.
+Wilderness Skills Institute's Day and Resident K-12 School has dramatically changed the paradigm in education with a new way of developing and delivering content, and a new way of measuring success.

 Using proven coaching practices we are a total immersion talent development school where the core of the school is about guiding the students to dive deep into what they are passionate about.